Suzuki Alto

 In Australia the Alto was sold as a light commercial vehicle from 1980 to 1985 known as the Suzuki Hatch and as an Alto from 1985 to 1989, it was a 2 door hatch with no rear seats.
 Its main rival was the Daihatsu Handivan. it was first released with a 550cc engine, later the option of the 800 cc engine was introduced as well.
 This model shared many of its components with the Suzuki Mighty Boy ute.
 The name Alto was reintroduced between 1995 and 1998 as a passenger car where the engine size had evolved to 1 litre.

 This entry was posted on Tuesday, March 21st, 2006 at 2:46 pm and is filed under 1980s.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.